-The Program will collaborate with other governmental agencies and local community groups and associations on good oral health promotional efforts and actions.
-The Program will focus on the following areas among others:
+The Program leads the efforts of developing and implementing the stakeholder-driven Pennsylvania Oral Health Plan 2020-2030, by collaborating with other governmental agencies and local community groups and associations on good oral health promotional efforts and actions.
+The Program focuses on the following areas among others:

 - Prevention of oral disease through the stressing of proper personal and community preventive behavior and actions including: